Population Genetics at UVM

 Sc.M.
 Brown University

-I am a population geneticist interested in understanding the genetic basis of adaptation in rapidly changing ecosystems.
-Learn more about me by clicking here.
+Dr. Nunez is an Assistant Professor of Biology and population geneticist interested in understanding the genetic basis of adaptation.
+Learn more about his work by clicking here, or visiting his UVM profile.

-Andrew's research focuses on the adaptive responses of marine organisms to multifactorial stress in the context of global climate change.
+Andrew is an NSF GRFP fellow.
+His research focuses on the adaptive responses of marine organisms to multifactorial stressors.
 He uses echinoderms to investigate selection responses to thermal and immune stressors.

 Undergraduate Researcher